-- Credit for any of the 20 students scoring at Proficient who made enough vertical scale growth to meet their individualized target (i.e., at the current growth trajectory the student is on track to score at Goal within three years).
-Specifically, if 10 of the 20 students scoring at Proficient met their individual growth targets, then the school would get credit for each of these 10 students. - O In this example, the school received credit for its 30 students who scored Goal or Advanced, 20 students who scored Below Basic and met their individual growth targets, 20 students who scored Basic and met their individual growth targets, and 10 students who scored Proficient and met their individual growth targets.
+- Specifically, if 20 of the 30 students in this group met their individual growth targets, then the school would get credit for these 20 students. - Credit for any of the 10 students scoring at Proficient who made enough vertical scale growth to meet their individualized target (i.e., at the current growth trajectory the student is on track to score at Goal within three years).
+Specifically, if 5 of the 10 students scoring at Proficient met their individual growth targets, then the school would get credit for each of these 5 students. - Credit for any of the 10 students scoring at Goal who made enough vertical scale growth to meet their individualized target (i.e., at the current growth trajectory the student is on track to score at Advanced within three years).
+Specifically, if 5 of the 10 students scoring at Goal met their individual growth targets, then the school would get credit for each of these 5 students. - O In this example, the school received credit for its 30 students who scored Advanced, 20 students who scored Below Basic and met their individual growth targets, 20 students who scored Basic and met their individual growth targets, 5 students who scored Proficient and met their individual growth targets, and 5 students who scored Goal and met their individual growth targets.
 Because this school met its growth goal for 80 of its 100 students, its School Success Rate is 80%.